 One close friend finds that tea tree can encourage flaky bumps rather than heal them.
 Tea tree is very strong .
 Some people don’t like the smell and many are allergic to oils like this.

 Just with tattoos, EVERYONE IS DIFFERENT, and ALWAYS do what’s best for you and works for you, and what your piercer has recommended.
+This is just my own personal experience using this method that has worked time-and-time again for me.

 I say a similar thing with tattoos all the time but… when seeking instruction for your nose bump, do get advice from the professional.
 Talk to your original piercer before you do anything else.
 Words of wisdom from an expert should always be followed over anything you read on the internet!